-In August 2016, Claimant James Batsmasian filed a FINRA arbitration claim against Oppenheimer seeking damages in the amount of \$6.75 million, plus punitive damages in the amount of \$500,000 and interest, and asserting a variety of claims, including claims for fraud, gross negligence, negligent misrepresentation, breach of contract and failure to supervise, in connection with his alleged purchase of securities in OneScreen, Inc. in 2013 and Adaptive Medias, Inc. in 2014 and 2015, which purchases were not made through claimant's account at Oppenheimer.
-Although claimant did not purchase these securities in his Oppenheimer account, he alleges that he was induced to purchase these securities as a result of misrepresentations made by one or more former Oppenheimer employees.
+In August 2016, Claimant James Batsmasian ("Claimant") filed a FINRA arbitration claim against Oppenheimer seeking damages in the amount of \$6.75 million, plus punitive damages in the amount of \$500,000 and interest, and asserting a variety of claims, including claims for fraud, gross negligence, negligent misrepresentation, breach of contract and failure to supervise, in connection with his alleged purchase of securities in OneScreen, Inc. in 2013 and Adaptive Medias, Inc. in 2014 and 2015, which purchases were not made through claimant's account at Oppenheimer.
+Although Claimant did not purchase these securities in his Oppenheimer account, he alleges that he was induced to purchase these securities as a result of misrepresentations made by one or more former Oppenheimer employees.
 Oppenheimer has filed an answer denying the claims, as well as a third-party claim against a former Oppenheimer employee.
-The arbitration hearing is scheduled to commence in July 2018.
-Oppenheimer believes it has meritorious defenses to the claims and intends to defend itself vigorously.
+The arbitration hearing was scheduled to commence in July 2018.
+On July 9, 2018, Oppenheimer and Claimant agreed to settle the claim by Oppenheimer paying \$2 million in exchange for a general release and a dismissal of the arbitration claim.